John Fleming (Louisiana politician): 2016 Louisiana U.S. Senate campaign

-Department of Health and Human Services tenure
+On December 7, 2015, Fleming officially announced his candidacy for the United States Senate.
+He was a candidate to succeed Republican Senator David Vitter, who did not seek a third term in 2016.
+"I not only fought the liberals in Washington, D.C., I also fought the leadership of my own party when they were all too willing to compromise on our conservative principles," Fleming said in his statement of candidacy.

+Fleming finished in fifth place in the primary election with 204,026 votes (11 percent), behind Democrat Caroline Fayard, fellow Republican U.S. representative Charles Boustany, Democrat Foster Campbell, and Republican Louisiana State Treasurer John Neely Kennedy who eventually won the election.

+Trump administration

+Deputy Assistant Secretary of Health Technology Reform

-After completing four terms in the United States House of Representatives, Fleming was appointed Deputy Assistant Secretary of Health Technology Reform in Health and Human Services on March 23, 2017 by President Donald Trump.
-On being appointed, Fleming said that his goals were to remove barriers to health care innovation and to promote greater usability and interoperability of healthcare information technology systems.
+After completing four terms in the U.S. House of Representatives, Fleming was appointed Deputy Assistant Secretary of Health Technology Reform in the Office of the National Coordinator for Health Information Technology of the United States Department of Health and Human Services on March 23, 2017 by President Donald Trump.
+On being appointed, Fleming said that his goals were to remove restrictions that prevent physicians from using newer digital filing systems. and to promote greater usability and interoperability of healthcare information technology systems.
 Fleming lamented the fractured nature of electronic health record technology and said that he supported "every American having a single, unified health record that resides in the cloud."
-Fleming advocated the use of accountable care organizations in addition to the fee for service system still dominant in U.S. health care, and called for more pay-for-value systems tied to the collection and use of data.
 He said he planned "to advocate policies that would encourage physicians to use technology in their medical practice."
-He hoped "to remove barriers to data transfer."
+He hoped to remove barriers to the transfer of data.

-He was assigned to the Office of the National Coordinator, an agency within HHS.
-Not only was Dr. Fleming among few physicians in Congress during his tenure, but he implemented the first private practice EHR in Louisiana in 1997.
+Fleming implemented the first private practice electronic health record system in Louisiana in 1997.
 His private medical practice was fully paperless by 1999.
-As a result, it was felt by the Trump administration that he would be a perfect fit for ONC.
-Fleming's work was primarily focused in the area of streamlining required workflow in the use of technology and the reduction of health care clinician burden.
-He noted that various studies have shown that as much as 50% of clinician work flow is spent inputting data into EHRs.
+Fleming's work was primarily focused in the area of streamlining the required workflow in the use of technology and the reduction of the burden on health care clinicians.
 He explained that the cause of this burden is due primarily to three major areas: outdated clinical record guideline requirements designed for billing purposes, prior authorization requirements, and health care quality measurement and reporting.
-He anticipated that a new, rapidly developing clinician burden in response to the nationwide opioid crisis, PDMPs, will need better design and streamlining as they are being implemented.
-While serving in the Office of the National Coordinator Fleming led an effort, working with CMS, to modernize CMS's 2019 physician fee schedule to reduce the need for low value, time-consuming, potentially inaccurate, and excessively documented medical records primarily for billing purposes.
-He also worked closely with government and private sector organizations to bring automation to the prior authorization process.
-Finally, he called for merging state and regional PDMPs into a single national database, easily accessible by clinicians with proper authorization and privacy security.
+He anticipated that a new, rapidly developing clinician burden in response to the nationwide opioid crisis and prescription drug monitoring programs will need better design and streamlining as they are being implemented.
+Fleming worked closely with government and private sector organizations to bring automation to the prior authorization process.